 529 College Savings Plans

 529 plans are generally state-sponsored and permit after-tax contributions that grow tax-free until distributed.
 Once funds are withdrawn and used toward qualified education college expenses at an eligible educational institution, they are free from federal and, in many cases, state income taxes.
 However, if funds are not used for higher education, the earnings are subject to taxes and a 10% penalty.
 In this strategy, you retain control and must invest in the options available in the state-sponsored plan, which are usually mutual funds.
-You can usually change your allocation only once per year.
+You can usually change your allocation only twice per year.
 These plans are also treated more favorably than other types of savings for federal financial aid purposes.

 Coverdell Education Savings Accounts